 - 1. What is your claim (hypothesis) of what will occur during Trial #1's collision? - 2.
 List the materials you are using in Trial #1.
 What major areas do you feel need safety improvements? - 3.
 Based on your assumption of net force on your models, do you believe there will be a greater net force on Object A, Object B, or do you believe the net force on both will be equal? - 4.
 Do you anticipate there to be motion on Object C?
 If so, in which direction? - 5.
+In the space below, draw a "before" picture of your model.
+Then, run Trial #1.
+Draw an "after" picture of your model after Trial #1 is complete.

-Record a video as you run Trial #1 (or take before & after pictures of your model). - Record data in the table in Section V of this handout, and explain what happened.
+6. Record data in the table at the end of this document.
+Explain what happened.
 Was your hypothesis correct?